uclahs-cds/pipeline-call-sSNV/README.md

       BAM: /path/to/tumor.bam
 ```

 * Mutect2 can take other inputs: tumor-only sample and one patient's multiple samples.
 The pipeline will define `params.tumor_only_mode`, `params.multi_tumor_sample`, and `params.multi_normal_sample`.
 For tumor-only samples, remove the normal input in `input.yaml`, e.g. [template_tumor_only.yaml](input/example-test-tumor-only.yaml).
-For multiple samples, put all the input bams in the `input.yaml`, e.g. [template_multi_sample.yaml](input/example-test-multi-sample.yaml).
+For multiple samples, put all the input BAMs in the `input.yaml`, e.g. [template_multi_sample.yaml](input/example-test-multi-sample.yaml).
 Note, for these non-standard inputs, the configuration file must have 'mutect2' listed as the only algorithm, otherwise the pipeline will fail.

 ### input.config ([see template](config/template.config))